A Comprehensive Guide to Residential Care Homes

 - What are the payment policies?

 - What happens if someone must leave the home for medical care?
 Will their room be held, and if so, for how long?
 If the absence becomes long-term, will the rent be refunded?

 - What happens when private funds are depleted?
 Are there other forms of financial assistance?

 Freedom: Most care homes allow residents to come and go as they please.
-They also may allow for smoking on premise, which is often restricted in other senior living settings.
-Of utmost importance, the residential care home must provide the resident with respect and dignity and unless they are incapable of making their own decisions because of mental incapacities, they should have the rights guaranteed to all.
+They also may allow smoking on premises, which is often restricted in other senior living settings.
+Of utmost importance, the residential care home must provide the resident with respect and dignity, and unless they are incapable of making their own decisions due to mental incapacity, they should have the rights guaranteed to all.